 - Learn about different stages of sleep and how they affect the bodymind.

 - How to create a variety of Yoga Nidra scripts.

 - Adapting Yoga Nidra sessions for environment, groups, and individuals.

 - Language tools and vocal refinement for delivery of Yoga Nidra.

 Private yoga therapy sessions require a unique set of skills.
 Yoga Therapists need to be able to adjust to unique needs of each client, and to be able to develop a relationship with their clients.
-In this workshop, you will learn listening, presence, directive and non-directive dialogue.
+In this module, you will learn listening, presence, directive and non-directive dialogue.
 We will also explore the dynamics of the therapeutic relationship and learn how to create a safe and welcoming space.

 This course will give you an in -depth knowledge of Western and Yogic Perspectives on Mental Health including common psychological conditions such as Depression, Anxiety, Bi-polar, Psychosis, Schizophrenia, and Eating Disorders.
 We also explore the connection between chronic pain and the mind.
 You learn Western Psychological treatments for mental health including Cognitive Behavioural therapy, Group Therapy, Interpersonal Psychotherapy and Somatic Therapy.
 Yogic Theories of the five Kleshas, Dukha (suffering), and Daurmanasya (negative thinking) will be applied through the tools of yoga therapy.
 Students will apply their knowledge in practice teaching and presentation of case studies.